 Saving Atlantis (Collective Eye, 2018)

 Saving Atlantis is a feature documentary about one of the most consequential issues of our time: the dramatic decline of global coral reef ecosystems and the impact on human populations that depend on them.
 On a journey to the world’s most imperiled reefs, from Colombia to Polynesia, Australia and Saudi Arabia, you’ll meet the people whose lives are shaped by some of the world’s most diverse, most ancient and most imperiled habitats.
-Purchase or rent on iTunes, Amazon or license for your school or library.
+Purchase or rent on iTunes, stream it on Amazon Prime or license for your school or library.

 Vintage (Simon & Schuster, 2015)

 When a washed-up food journalist learns the secret of a legendary lost vintage of Burgundy stolen during World War II, he sets off on a trans-European quest to find the wine that might save his career and his failing marriage.
 Called “spellbinding” by Library Journal and “positively delightful” by the Seattle Times, Vintage is an adventure about wine, food, redemption and the healing powers of a great meal.
 Purchase the book

 A Colombian girl risks everything to escape her fishing village after development depletes the local reef; a top scientist surrenders her reputation and career to save a Pacific atoll; a budding teenage photographer’s world is upended when his family relocates to a remote research station on the Great Barrier Reef: this collection of novellas views the global phenomenon of coral reef decline through a human lens.

 Flyover Country Blues (in-progress)